pauloddr/articles/fighting-game-in-javascript.md

 Each skill can be leveled up as well, and enhanced as the player wishes.
 Skills can have increased damage, stun generation, block damage, generate more SP, and so on.

-Skill framedata (startup, active, recovery, hitstun, blockstun) are always fixed and cannot be changed in any way.
+Skill framedata (startup, active, recovery, hitstun, blockstun) are usually fixed and not able to be changed.
 This is to avoid balance issues.

 Skills are mostly related to specific martial arts, and some won't be able to be picked, for example, a wrestling skill for a kung fu fighter.
+Some skills can be reused by different fighting styles (e.g., a Roundhouse Kick).

-But there will be a "Free Form" fighting style that allows a character to pick skills from multiple arts.
+There will be a "Free Form" fighting style that allows a character to pick skills from multiple arts.
 Because of that, Free Form characters don't get the bonuses they otherwise would if they picked an specific style.

 ## Meters